wodby/docs/docs/stacks/html/index.md

 This changelog is for HTML stack on Wodby, to see images changes see tags description on repository page: [nginx](https://github.com/wodby/nginx/releases) and [Apache](https://github.com/wodby/apache/releases).

+### 0.2.24

+- Nginx: new versions added: 1.19 and 1.18
+- Apache: access to all hidden files except `.well-known` is now forbidden

 ### 0.2.23

 - Nginx: